benjaminion/upgrading-ethereum-book/src/book.md

 ##### Safety

-Informally, an algorithm is said to be safe if "nothing bad ever happens"[^fn-safety-liveness].
+Informally, an algorithm is said to be safe if "nothing bad ever happens".[^fn-safety-liveness]

 [^fn-safety-liveness]: The helpful, intuitive definitions of safety and liveness I've quoted appear in short form in Lamport's 1977 paper, [Proving the Correctness of Multiprocess Programs](https://lamport.azurewebsites.net/pubs/proving.pdf), and as stated here in Gilbert and Lynch's 2012 paper, [Perspectives on the CAP Theorem](https://groups.csail.mit.edu/tds/papers/Gilbert/Brewer2.pdf).